 Sometimes it’s fun to play tourist in your own city.
 Given London’s wealth of world-class attractions, it’s not hard to find something fun to do on a date.
 From the London Eye to a boat ride on the Thames, there are lots of ways to have an enjoyable time while doing something locals rarely do.
 My second date with my boyfriend was lunch and a browse through the British Museum.
 It not only gave us a chance to get to know one another, but also to explore one of the city’s most iconic museums.

-I hope you’ve found these date ideas for London helpful, whether you’re planning a Valentine’s Day surprise for a long-term partner or a February first date with someone you’ve never met.
+I hope you’ve found these date ideas for London helpful, whether you’re planning a romantic surprise for a long-term partner or a first date with someone you’ve never met.
 Writing them all down has motivated me to get more creative with my own dates, so I hope to share some of the highlights with you soon.